Dysoxylum brachybotrys

-Dysoxylum brachybotrys is a tree in the family Meliaceae.
+Dysoxylum brachybotrys is a species of tree in the family Meliaceae.
 The specific epithet brachybotrys is from the Greek meaning 'short bunch', referring to the inflorescence.

 Description

 The tree grows up to 20 m tall with a trunk diameter of up to 15 cm.
 The flowers are cream-coloured.
 The fruits are red when ripe, pear-shaped, up to 3.5 cm long.

 Distribution and habitat

 Dysoxylum brachybotrys is native to Borneo and the southern Philippines (Mindanao).
 Its habitat is forests from sea-level to 1200 m elevation.